![]() |

 didn’t know it was there) and had been living in the cabinet the whole

 prevent tragedies if and when escapes do occur.
-If you’ve taken
+If you have taken

-reasonable precautions ahead of time, then it’s typically just a
+reasonable precautions ahead of time, then it is just a matter of

-matter of figuring out where the rascally hedgie is hiding, or waiting
+figuring out where the hedgehog is hiding or waiting

 until he or she decides to show up.
 Most of all, don’t panic!
-Antigone Means-Burleson Iola, KS Show them you care, Support our Troops All information on this web site is copyright of Hedgehog Valley®.
+Antigone Means Iola, KS All information on this web site is copyright of Hedgehog Valley.
 You may view/print the web pages for your personal use.
 You may also provide a link to these pages without prior approval.
-No one is allowed to re-post the information from Hedgehog Valley® Web Site, including pictures, to any other web site, without the approval of Hedgehog Valley®.
+No one is allowed to re-post the information from Hedgehog Valley Web Site, including pictures, to any other web site, without the approval of Hedgehog Valley.
 Copyright 2002

 |